What is a Fractal Economy?

 How does the Fractal Economy Cooperative (FEC) fit into this picture?

 Believe it or not, this broad picture of a ‘post-capitalist’ economy can be achieved as a model created at grassroots level.
 If the appropriate measures are in place at the grassroots level, it will inherently be much stronger than the capitalist economy – even while playing under the rules established by powerful capitalist forces.
 With a banking licence, i.e. the authority to take deposits and to practise credit creation, a genuinely community financial entity such as a credit union or mutual bank, can undertake the four key practices of commons banking mentioned above.
 However, it cannot work without an extra practice inserted.
 This is the implementation of a transaction tax.
 Briefly, this is how it will work.
 Members of this new bank are encouraged to purchase goods and services from each other.
 People will not need much encouragement as they will have good incentives to do so, as we explain in our Hands-on Guide .
 Every transaction in goods and services between members will incur a flat rate tax (currently called ‘community contribution’ and currently 3% in the FEC, but may be variable in the future).
 This tax money revenue is given to various not-for-profits, and thus strengthens the life of our communities against capitalist depredations.
 Importantly, this tax revenue also ‘guarantees’ our loans, meaning that any failed (unpaid) loans can be addressed with our tax revenue.
-This allows us to be very generous and ‘risk-taking’ with our loans (the practice of social guarantee).
-With our banking system and tax revenue, we can finance profit sharing cooperatives to compete with the share owned companies.
+This allows us to be very generous and ‘risk-taking’ with our loans, and enables us to do away with the unjust practice of financial guarantee and to replace it with the practice of social guarantee.
+With our banking system and tax revenue, we can finance profit sharing cooperatives to compete with the share owned companies (again, only possible because we do not require collateral with our loans).
 We can also do the following: we loan money to a sister organisation – a land trust – and then allow the land rental to pay off the loan over time.
 Remember: this is money created out of thin air (credit creation) just like the other banks do.
 Just by purchasing goods and services preferentially from fellow members of this bank-community, and by transferring our deposits out of other banks into this bank, we will have the money to do this as a grassroots community.